 For quite some time, I’ve had a desire to write a children’s book about emotions.
 But I didn’t just want the book to talk about emotions; I wanted it to acknowledge and respect emotions.
 I wanted to write a book that I would feel good about reading to my own children, one that conveys a healthy view of emotions.
 And while my book is certainly a children’s book, I’ve also written it with their parents and other adults in their lives in mind.
 In fact, because of how it models respectful communication and gives parent’s language for empathic limit-setting, “Sometimes I Cry / Sometimes I Laugh” could even be viewed as a parent handbook of sorts.

-So the book is actually double sided, starting from either side, the book tells two stories that begin separately and meet in the middle.
+The book is double sided, starting from either side, the book tells two stories that begin separately and meet in the middle.
 It’s meant to be symbolic, as the book explores opposite ends of the emotional spectrum and takes a holistic approach to examining these contrasting feelings and the ways we express them.

 About the book: